How to prepare for your driving lessons

 BEFORE YOUR FIRST LESSON

-- Provisional licence – you will need to present both the card and paper parts of you licence on your first lesson.
+- Provisional licence – you will need to present both the card and valid licence check code on your first lesson.
 If you need to apply for a licence you can pick up an application form from you local post office or you can apply online at http://bit.ly/dsalicenceapplication.

 - If you have lost part of your licence you need to replace this; you can do this online, by telephone or by post.